Code7R/parallel-minterpolate/README.md

 After executing the Python script, with option `--split 5` for example, you should see `5` different command-line windows open, those are the parallel frame interpolation tasks.
 Do not close any of them and let them work.

-When it is finished, everything should auto close, and you should see the result as a `final.mp4` file inside an newly created `output` directory (this can be changed using the `-o` option).
+When it is finished, everything should auto close, and you should see the result as a `final.mkv` file inside an newly created `output` directory (this can be changed using the `-o` option).

 ## Contributing